Scientific-Simulation-Studio/MolFlow/docs/developer/design/strategy.md

 3. compressor strategy
 4. register strategy
 ### The local strategy
-The local strategy in moleculeflow is a framework on top of fl_base, inherits all the properties and methods of BaseModel, and provides local calculation logic dedicated to a specific strategy
+The local strategy in molflow is a framework on top of fl_base, inherits all the properties and methods of BaseModel, and provides local calculation logic dedicated to a specific strategy

 ```python
 class FedCustom(BaseTFModel):